 There are multiple options to consider when determining the housing of the kiosk.
 Pre-constructed kiosks are available with a price range of five to ten thousand dollars.
 Based upon the demonstrated specifications from Bangor Hydro, a custom designed housing apparatus would be ideal.
 This would also allow for more customized signage and other desired specifications.

-The proposed sections of this project (along with individual production times) are:
+The proposed sections of this project (along with individual production times) are listed below.
+The project is divided into three sections based on its two major components, the kiosk and web applications, as well as the Base System, which refers to aspects of the project that are essential for both applications.

 Base System